rjust/defects4j/framework/bug-mining/README.md

      - `ls -l Lang/patches/*.src.patch`
      - `ls -l bug-mining/framework/projects/<project_id>/patches/*.src.patch`
      - `./minimize-patch.pl -p <project_id> -b <bid> -w bug-mining`
+     - The default editor for patch minimization is meld.
+Link to meld: http://meldmerge.org/.
+However, you may use other editors if you prefer.

    Note that the patch is the *reverse* patch, i.e., patching the fixed version with this patch will reintroduce the fault.